Olympic Congress

-An Olympic Congress is a large gathering of representatives from the different constituencies of the Olympic Movement, organised by the International Olympic Committee (IOC).
+An Olympic Congress, also known as IOC Congress is a large gathering of representatives from the different constituencies of the Olympic Movement, organised by the International Olympic Committee (IOC).
 As detailed in chapter 1, rule 4 of the Olympic Charter, the IOC President is responsible for convening a Congress, presiding over its proceedings and for determining its procedures.
 Olympic Congresses are not regular events in the IOC's calendar.
 As the Olympic Charter states, "The Olympic Congress gathers representatives of the constituents of the Olympic Movement, at intervals determined by the IOC".

 As the role of an Olympic Congress is consultative, all recommendations from the Congress must be submitted to the IOC Session for formal adoption.
 The first Olympic Congress was held in Paris, France, in 1894.
 It was this Congress which founded and established the IOC and laid the groundwork for its statutes.
 The process of revival of the Olympic Games also began at the Paris Congress of 1894.

 After 1894, and until 1930, there were eight Congresses covering various issues related to the burgeoning Olympic Movement.
 The last Congress before the Second World War was held in Berlin in 1930.
-After this time, there was then an interruption of more than forty years until the 10th Olympic Congress was held in Varna, Bulgaria in 1973.
-Successive Congresses were held in Baden-Baden, Germany, in 1981 and then in Paris, France, in 1994.
+After this time, there was then an interruption of more than forty years until the 10th Olympic Congress was held in Varna, Bulgaria, in 1973.
+Successive Congresses were held in Baden-Baden, Germany, in 1981, in Paris, France, in 1994, and then in Copenhagen, Denmark, in 2009.

-Post World War II
+History

+Postwar era

-In his book entitled One Hundred Years of Olympic Congresses, Norbert Müller states that Pierre de Coubertin viewed Olympic Congresses "as intellectual guidance and justification" and "used them to unite modern sport, science, and the arts".
-But the Congresses, especially those after the Second World War, were the catalyst for some significant developments in the Olympic Movement.
+In his book entitled One Hundred Years of Olympic Congresses, Norbert Müller states that Pierre de Coubertin viewed Olympic Congresses, "as intellectual guidance and justification" and, "used them to unite modern sport, science, and the arts".
+But the Congresses, especially those after World War II, were the catalyst for some significant developments in the Olympic Movement.

 Varna, Bulgaria 1973

 At the heart of the debate in Varna was the issue of amateurism.
 This topic featured in the discussions of nearly all the Congresses prior to 1930.
 At the Congress in Varna the IOC Eligibility Commission was tasked with examining the issue of eligibility, at that time found under Rule 26 of the Olympic Charter.
 The commission's work was brought to fruition the following year at the 75th IOC Session when delegates adopted a new eligibility rule.
-The new rule authorised financial and material assistance for elite sportsmen and women, but prohibited personal profit derived from a sporting activity.
+The new rule authorised financial and material assistance for elite sportsmen and women, but prohibited personal profits derived from a sporting activity.